eslavnov/ttmg_server/README.md

 # Talk To Me Goose - Stream LLM responses into TTS engines
 ![Logo](assets/logo.jpg)

-Streaming LLM's output directly into TTS sytems in real time, to improve experience with Home Assistant Voice devices on long outputs.
+Streaming LLM's output directly into TTS sytems in real time, which improves experience with Home Assistant Voice devices on long text/audio outputs.

 ## What is the problem?